Ligand Pharmaceuticals Incorporated (LGND) and Cerus Corporation (NASDAQ:CERS) Contrasting side by side | New Business Observer

 Liquidity

-The table given features the ratings and recommendations for Ligand Pharmaceuticals Incorporated and Cerus Corporation.
+The following table delivered below contains the ratings and recommendations for Ligand Pharmaceuticals Incorporated and Cerus Corporation.

 |Sell Ratings